ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 {{% fig "me-mills/1908-records-high-res" "800" /%}}
 {{% fig "me-mills/1908-records-high-res-lower-third" "800" /%}}

 The "Mills Family a/c" pages show the Mills' business expenses, mostly paying for store inventory.
-In these earlier books, this information was at the end of the book, starting with the inside back cover and progressed toward the front over time, whereas retail sales, including what the family themselves took out of the store, were entered in the books in the normal order.
+In these earlier books, this information was at the end of the book, starting with the inside back cover and progressed toward the front over time, whereas retail sales, including what the family themselves took out of the store, were entered in the books in the normal order, starting from the front and working toward the back.

 The Mills Family account in the months following Edward's death: